Valentin327/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 )
 ----Task 1.
 Hello you
 Create a script that prints hello user, where user is the current Linux user.
+----Task 2.
+The path to success is to take massive, determined action Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 ----Task 4.Global variables
 Create a script that lists environment variables.
 ----Task 5.Local variables